July 18, 2012

-As with client service, our standard for doing the work is embarrassingly low---and we are exporting that low standard whenever and wherever we can.
+As with client service, our standard for doing the work is embarrassingly low--and we are exporting that low standard whenever and wherever we can.
 Mailing it in.
 Mediocrity.
 Laziness.
 Being Limp.
 In effect, we teach it.

 I mean structure--a real standard for working--and "practicing structure" every day.
 It's the discipline of: (1) having a plan or strategy for any one project (client or non-client), (2) meeting internal project deadlines (not just "jurisdictional" ones) no matter what, and (3) insisting that everyone in your shop "buy into" the discipline of keeping to that overall plan or strategy and timetable.

 "Structure" is not just having a plan and the hard process of getting things done.
 It's a frame of mind and a value which must be sold to others in your shop--like the importance of making that 5 minute call to a client about a loose end at the end of the worst day you can remember, even while you could do it the next morning at 8:00.

 It's realizing that letting anything but emergency tasks "slide" makes you inefficient, unlikely to meet your real goals, and tired.

 Do you go into work every day with an idea of what needs to be done on each project, and knowing the difference between "important" and "urgent"?

 Example: Monday is your deadline to have the final changes and notes to your web designer on your new firm website, an important but not urgent project you've talked about at internal meetings for months.
 So far, for once, you have been on track.